Ecemnaz0/mef03-kamarn/index.md

-## Welcome to my GitHub Pages

-You can use the [editor on GitHub](https://github.com/pjournal/mef03-kamarn/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## Progress Journal - Nilay Kamar

+You can use my assignments and homeworks on this page.

 ### Markdown